-Toyota also plans to expand its technical center near Ann Arbor, Michigan, and move about 250 parts procurement positions there from Georgetown, Kentucky, where the Camry and Avalon sedans are made.
-That will free up space for approximately 300 production engineers to move from Erlanger, Kentucky, to Georgetown.
+Toyota also plans to expand its technical center in Michigan and move about 250 parts procurement positions there from Kentucky, where the Camry and Avalon sedans are made.
+That will free up space for about 300 production engineers to move from one Kentucky plant to another.
 Toyota will have 8,200 employees in Kentucky after the moves are complete.

 Jim Lentz, Toyota’s CEO for North America, said the new headquarters will enable faster decision making.
 Lentz told The Associated Press that the move is one of the most significant changes in Toyota’s 57-year history in the U.S.